langfuse/langfuse-docs/pages/docs/sdk/typescript/example-notebook.md

 category: Integrations
 ---

-# Cookbook: Use the Langfuse JS/TS SDK to log any LLM.
+# Cookbook: Langfuse JS/TS SDK

 JS/TS applications can either be traces via the [Langfuse SDK](https://langfuse.com/docs/sdk/typescript/guide) by wrapping any LLM model, or by using one of our native integrations such as [OpenAI](https://langfuse.com/docs/integrations/openai/js/get-started), [LangChain](https://langfuse.com/docs/integrations/langchain/example-javascript) or [Vercel AI SDK](https://langfuse.com/docs/integrations/vercel-ai-sdk).
 In this cookbook, we show you both methods to get you started.

+For this guide, we assume, that you are already familiar with the Langfuse data model (traces, spans, generations, etc.).
+If not, have a look [here](https://langfuse.com/docs/tracing#introduction-to-observability--traces-in-langfuse).

-## Step 1: Environment Variables
+## Step 1: Setup

 *Note: This cookbook uses Deno.js, which requires different syntax for importing packages and setting environment variables.*